shauninman/MinUI/skeleton/BASE/README.txt

 Copy the "gkdpixel" folder and "MinUI.zip" (without unzipping) to the root of the "ROMS" partition of the SD card.
 (On the GKD Mini should be TF1.)

 Boot stock, navigate to the "APP" folder and launch "file manager".
 Then use the d-pad and A button to navigate to "/media/roms/gkdpixel".
 Highlight the "install.sh" file and press A to open a menu and select "Execute" to install MinUI.

+RG35XX (original)

+MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
+You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.

+Copy "/rg35xx/dmenu.bin" (just the file) to the root of the MISC partition of the TF1 card.
+Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.

 ----------------------------------------
 Updating